Part-Time Programme > Portrait Drawing

 WHERE TO BUY SUPPLIES:

-Most materials on this list (except those otherwise noted) can be purchased at the following art stores in Haarlem and surrounding cities:
+Most materials on this list can be purchased at the following art stores in Haarlem and surrounding cities:

-- By making a payment equivalent to one half of the course tuition through one of our accepted payment methods outlined below.
-The full cost of course tuition is due to be paid no later than 14 December 2020 (4 weeks prior to the start of the trimester.)
+- By making a payment of one half of the tuition fee through one of our accepted payment methods outlined below.
+The second half of course tuition is due to be paid by 30 August 2021 (4 weeks before the start of the trimester.)

-- By signing up for our online monthly installment plan, which deducts the equivalent of one-third of the course fee at checkout.
-This offer ends on 14 December 2020.
+- By signing up for our online monthly installment plan, which charges one-third of the tuition fee at checkout.
+This offer ends on 30 August 2021.

-In the event that the requisite fees are not paid by the aforementioned deadlines, the student will be notified by email that he or she risks relinquishing their space in the class if the overdue fees are not paid within 7 days.
-Students who have neither paid the full cost of course tuition, nor signed up for the monthly installment plan, prior to the first day of the class are not permitted to attend under any circumstances.
+Students who have not paid the full cost of course tuition, nor signed up for the monthly installment plan, prior to the first day of the class are not permitted to attend under any circumstances.

 ACCEPTED PAYMENT METHODS